ManimCommunity/manim/docs/source/contributing/translation.rst

 `languages list <https://www.transifex.com/manim-community/manim-community-documentation/languages/>`_
 and select the language you want to help with.
 Then you have a blue button reading `Translate`, click it to get started with translating !
-You will get to a list of all ressources of the project.
-You can click on any untranslated ressource, then click on `Translate` and you will get the following page:
+You will get to a list of all resources of the project.
+You can click on any untranslated resource, then click on `Translate` and you will get the following page:

 .. image:: /_static/transifex_explanation.png
     :align: center

-The `A` panel is the list of all the strings in the ressource.
+The `A` panel is the list of all the strings in the resource.
 Click on any of them to translate it.
 It will appear in the `B` panel, and you will be able to set your translation in the `C` panel.
 Once you're done, click `Save changes`.
 Your translation will have to be reviewed before getting in the docs.